Bosnia and Herzegovina (South Eastern Europe)

 Motor information to keep in mind:

-When driving in this country you must be 18 years old or older to drive a temporarily imported car or motorbike bigger than 125cc.
-You are slos recommended to hold a international driving permit to accompany your own driving license.
-With your car/ motorbike insurance you must hold a green card.
+In Bosnia, vehicles drive on the right.
+Tourists can drive in Bosnia for up to six months using a valid national driver’s licence.
+When driving in this country you must be at least 18 years old to drive a temporarily imported car or motorbike bigger than 125cc (most companies require you to be 21+, and some may require a minimum of 2 years’ driving experience).
+You are also recommended to hold a international driving permit to accompany your own driving license to avoid language issues during police checks or rental.
+With your car/motorbike insurance you must hold a green card.

-The fuel available in Bosnia and Herzegovina is unleaded petrol (95 & 98 octane) and diesel (dizel), LPG is also available at some filling stations and you are also permitted to carry petrol in a can.
+The fuel available in Bosnia and Herzegovina is unleaded petrol (95 & 98 octane) and diesel, LPG is also available at some filling stations and you are also permitted to carry petrol in a can.

-We understand that whilst on holiday you may want to have an alcoholic drink, we ask that you take car.
-The legal limit of alcohol in the blood is 30mg per 100 mm.
+The legal limit is 0.03% (0.00% for drivers under 21 or with under 3 years' experience).
 There can be severe penalties for drink driving including fines or suspension from driving.
 Another thing to take note of is that any person visibly under the influence of alcohol is not permitted to travel as a front seat passenger.

 Whilst travelling in a motor vehicle seat belts must be worn by all passengers in the car, front and back if they have been fitted.